 - On the Drawings & reports tab, click Drawing properties and select the drawing type.

 - In the drawing properties dialog box, load the appropriate predefined drawing properties (saved settingsmaster drawing where the drawing settings are saved in a drawing property file and used when creating a new drawing of a specific drawing type

 Always load predefined properties when you are creating a drawing.
 When you need to modify drawing properties, save the changes to a new properties file when necessary.

-Ensure that for cast unit drawings, you use a property filefile that contains properties or settings in the property pane or a dialog box
+Ensure that for cast unit drawings, you use a property fileobject type specific file that contains values of properties or settings used in the property pane or a dialog box

 Property files are saved in the current model folder.
-The user can copy property files to the project or firm folders for future use.
+The user can create and modify property files and copy them to the project or firm folders for future use.

-User-defined attributes can be stored as a property file.
+User-defined attributes related to a specific object type are stored in a separate property file.

 that contains the desired Cast unit definition method :

 By cast unit position : A drawing will be created from each cast unit.
 If there are identical cast units, one of them will serve as the base cast unit for the drawing.
 This is the most common method for creating cast unit drawings.